peted70/HoloLensWorkshop/README.md

         </a-camera>
 </a-scene>
 ```
+> This code uses the A-Frame library to display a 3D model, based on the WebXR standard and powered by WebGL! 😎

-Being careful to change `my-model-name.glb` for the filename of your 3D model.
+12. In your code, replace `my-model-name.glb` for the filename of your 3D model.

+13. Make sure to save your changes!
+Click **File | Save**

-Your `index.html` file should now look like this:
+Your `index.html` file should now look something like this:

 ```html
 <html lang="en">